Kollmann/demo/README.md

 # demo
-This repo ist for learning git und github.
+This repo ist for learning git und github!